geonetwork/doc/source/user-guide/associating-resources/index.rst

 Associating resources
 #####################

-A record can be associated with different types of resources using the associated resource panel.
-This section describes how it works.
+You can associate a record with different types of resources using the **Associated resources** panel.
+This topic describes how to associate resources.

-In order to add or edit associated resources, open the editor.
+- To add or edit associated resources, open the editor, and click Associate Resources to view the wizard panel.
-On the top right, manage associated resources with the wizard panel.

 .. figure:: img/onlinesrc.png

-This wizard provides access to easily create or delete associated resources.
+Use the wizard panel to create or delete associated resources.
 A list of currently attached resources grouped by types is also provided.

-To add a new online resource, click on the top + caret.
+- To add a new online resource, click on the top + caret.

 .. figure:: img/addresources.png

-Different types of resources can be associated:
+You can associate different types of resources:

 .. toctree::